Categorified Crystal Structure on Localized Quantum Coordinate Rings

 Theory of crystal base gave rise to another important object "geometric crystal"\cite{BK}, which is a kind of geometric lifting of crystal base and is defined by replacing the components in the 6-tuple of crystal such as the set $B$ by a variety $X$, the integer-function $\vep_i$ by rational function $\til\vep_i$ and the map $\eit$ (or $\fit$) by some unital rational $\bbC^\times$- action $e_i^c$ on $X$ ($c\in \bbC^\times$) satisfying the specific conditions.
 One of the most remarkable feature of geometric crystals is that some geometric crystals possess "positive structure" and it yields "tropicalization functor", by which one has a Langlands dual crystal.
-Indeed, in \cite{N3} we considered the geometric crystals on the Schubert cell $X_w$ associated with a Weyl group element $w$ and applying the tropicalization/ultra-discretization functor we obtained a Langlands dual crystal ${}^L\bbB_{\bfi}$, where $\bfi=i_1\cd i_k$ is a reduced word for $w$ and this crystal called a "cellular crystal" associated with a reduced word $\bfi$, which is defined as follows: Let $B_i=\{(n)_i\mid n\in\bbZ\}$ ($i\in I$) be the crystal as in Example \ref{ex-cry} and then define $\bbB_{i_1i_2\cd i_k}:=B_{i_1}\ot B_{i_2}\ot\cd\ot B_{i_k}$.
+Indeed, in \cite{N3} we considered the geometric crystals on the Schubert cell $X_w$ associated with a Weyl group element $w$ and applying the tropicalization/ultra-discretization functor we obtained a Langlands dual crystal $\bbB_{\bfi}^\vee$, where $\bfi=i_1\cd i_k$ is a reduced word for $w$ and this crystal called a "cellular crystal" associated with a reduced word $\bfi$, which is defined as follows: Let $B_i=\{(n)_i\mid n\in\bbZ\}$ ($i\in I$) be the crystal as in Example \ref{ex-cry} and then define $\bbB_{i_1i_2\cd i_k}:=B_{i_1}\ot B_{i_2}\ot\cd\ot B_{i_k}$.
 Indeed, since the tensor product of crystals mean a direct product as sets (see Proposition \ref{tensor}), one finds that $\bbB_{i_1i_2\cd i_k}$ can be identified with $\bbZ^k$ as a set.
-Thus, its crystal structure is rather simple, but it enables us to realize the crystal base $B(\ify)$ of the nilpotent half of the quantum algebra $\uqm$ inside the crystal $\bbB_{i_1i_2\cd i_k}$ (see \cite{N2,N-Z}) if $\ge$ is of finite type.
+Thus, its crystal structure is rather simpler than the one of $B(\ify)$ the crystal base of the nilpotent half of the quantum algebra $\uqm$, which is realized in some cellular crystal $\bbB_{i_1i_2\cd i_k}$ (see \cite{N2,N-Z}) if $\ge$ is of finite type.
 The crystal $B_i$ and $\bbB_\bfi$ are sometimes called virtual crystals, which means that they are not obtained by crystallization process from any representation-theoretical object, such as, $\uqm$ or irreducible highest weight modules $V(\lm)$ but defined as abstract combinatorial objects.
-Nevertheless, the tropicalization functor involved a certain representation-theoretical background on such "virtual crystals".
+Nevertheless, the tropicalization process admits a certain representation-theoretical background on such "virtual crystals".